 I’m only thinking about this now because they just lowered her coffin into the ground.
 The western sky blazed orange, steadily deepening toward red, as though the sun were wounded and bleeding.
 It was my first funeral, and I don’t ever want to go to another one.
-It was hard for us, but mostly my dad.
+It was hard for us, but mostly for my dad.
 He kind of just fell apart.
 You always expect your parents to be strong, scare away all the monsters, that sort of thing, but when you see them for what they really are: exposed and weak, it kind of gets to you.

 I cried for a lot of reasons today.
 I cried because my father sat beside me at the church bawling like a baby.
 I cried because I realized that my dad was not the big tough guy I had always imagined.
 I cried because I saw my hero die in front of me and for some reason, I lost respect for him.
 I saw him for what he really was, weak and pitiful, made of nothing more than straw.
 For the first time, I felt vulnerable—alone.

 My younger brothers, Tom and Matt, are identical twins.
 They’re like one person.
-They think, sense and feel the exact same things at the exact same time.
+They think, sense, and feel the exact same things at the exact same time.
 It’s like God made a two-lane highway and the only thing separating them was a thin white line.
 They room together leaving me with a bedroom all to myself.
 I like that.
-My room is my fortress of solitude, a place where I can shut out the world and read my books, play my music.
+My room is my fortress of solitude, a place where I can shut out the world and read my books, and play my music.

 Dad continues to sleep on the couch.

 We turned in early, all of us feeling emotionally drained.
 Around midnight, while reading a story by Stephen King, I heard a heavy knock on the front door and then my dad angrily stomping through the living room to answer it.
 I thought, Who would come over at this time of night?
 Aunt Jenny?
 Grandma?
 I slipped out of bed and tiptoed down the hall to take a peek.
 Dad stood in the doorway looking left and then right.